 No trip to Madagascar is complete without seeing Lemurs and Chameleons.
 For starters, we will base ourselves close to a Sacred Forest where Black Lemurs frequently feed close to our camp.
 We will also spend a full day in the best-preserved forest on Nosy Be (Lokobe) in search of the Nosy Be Sportive Lemur, Mouse Lemur and Black Lemurs; and watch large troops of Brown Lemurs on the island of Nosy Tanikely.

 Photography and video opportunities will be available above and below water.
-Dr Clare Prebble and Ralph Pannell, will be able to provide photography guidance and support throughout the trip.
+Stella and Ralph will be able to provide photography guidance and support throughout the trip.
 This will cover underwater and above water photography, plus use of software to edit your hard-earned images.
-Clare will also provide evening talks and day by day insights when out at sea into Whale Shark Ecology and latest research findings from around the world.
-Your participation in this trip helps to fund whale shark research in Madagascar, as do our other Whale Shark Research experiences at Mafia Island in Tanzania and Isla Mujeres in Mexico; and our Special Galapagos Shark Insights & Photography liveaboard trips.
+Stella will also provide evening talks and day by day insights when out at sea into Whale Shark Ecology and latest research findings from around the world.
+Your participation in this trip helps to fund whale shark research in Madagascar, as do our other Whale Shark Research experiences at Mafia Island in Tanzania and The Yucatan of Mexico; and our Special Galapagos Shark Insights & Photography liveaboard trips.

 Some scuba diving can be fitted in for those qualified, including night dives in which you can opt to use fluorescent dive lights and mask filters.
 You will be amazed how the reef and fish look when we bring colours usually outside our visible range, into the observable spectrum.
-If you would like to conduct additional diving, then we can arrange an extension on Nosy Be dedicated to that; as well as diving in the Seychelles if you want your international flights to be routed that way.
+If you would like to conduct additional diving, then we can arrange an extension on Nosy Be dedicated to that.

 Swimming with Whale Sharks - Snorkel with Whale Sharks - Swim with Whale Shark Madagascar - Freediving - Freedive holiday - Baleine Safari

 This trip starts and ends in Nosy Be, but we can route you via Antananarivo and extend your stay within Madagascar with tailor made travel arrangements throughout the country.
-International flights do, however, go into and out of Nosy Be such as via South Africa and Reunion with Air Austral / Air France.
+International flights do, however, go into and out of Nosy Be such as via Addis Ababa with Ethiopian Airlines, South Africa and Reunion with Air Austral / Air France.